sunsurfers/sunsurfers-backend/README.md

 We are the Sunsurfers, we live in the current moment - everyday, anytime.
-This application helps us to explore the world, to connect to each other, to be kind, to make love and good deeds.
+This application helps us to explore the world, to connect to each other, to be kind, to make a good deeds.

 What's that about?
 It is about travelling, adventures, inspiration and self-realization.